An exhibition that commemorates 100 years since the passing of the Chinese Immigration Act of 1923, known also as the Chinese Exclusion Act in Canada.

 Research Room

 Looking to find your family’s own paper trail?
-The Paper Trail to the 1923 Chinese Exclusion Act’s curatorial assistant, Naomi Louie, and Museum Assistant, Andrew Sandfort-Marchese, will be providing research assistance through the Research Room.
-They will help:
+The Paper Trail to the 1923 Chinese Exclusion Act’s curatorial assistant, Naomi Louie, will be providing research assistance through the Research Room.

 Exhibition Supporters